CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 1. Emily Smith would like to be able to quickly see how many deals she's made.
 She only cares about `Deal Value` and `Expected Close date` to see when she'll be paid.
 Create a query that will give only this information.
 2. As the accountant working for this business, I need to work out the total sales we've made in each country to pay our taxes.
 Write a query to return a list of each closed deal (they have status of `"Closed Won"`) and sort them by country so we can work this out easily.
-3. As the accountant for this business, I need to calculate total sales by country to prepare for taxes.
-Please write a query that lists all deals marked as "Closed Won" and sorts them by country to make this calculation easier.
+3. As the accountant for this business, I need to find out how much we’ve sold in each country to pay our taxes.
+Deals are only complete when they have the status "Closed Won", so we should only include those deals.
+To make the data easier to work with, we can sort them by country.
+Can you write a query to get this information?

 **Please submit this coursework by sharing a read-only link to your Google Sheet**